-Water flows through all of our land.
-To keep it plentiful and safe for drinking, swimming and fishing, we need clean air, expansive forests, responsible farms, wooded stream banks, and communities and individuals who make choices to avoid pollution.
+From the headwater streams of Shenandoah to the Chesapeake Bay, water flows through all of our land.
+To keep it plentiful and safe for drinking and recreating, we need clean air, expansive forests, responsible farms and sensible development.

-Conservation easements help ensure that the Virginia Piedmont is always characterized by its open spaces, healthy environment, and cultural resources.
+PEC has helped landowners permanently protect more than 430,000 acres of rural or natural land.
+Conservation easements help ensure that the Virginia Piedmont is always characterized by its open spaces, healthy environment and cultural resources.

 PEC works toward energy solutions that emphasize efficiency first, use appropriate technologies for the 21st Century and respect the scenic and historic character of the Piedmont.

-Whether you live in urban, suburban or rural areas, you can make a positive impact on surrounding fish and wildlife populations.
-Our web resources are intended to give you the tools to manage your Piedmont lands and waters for greater biodiversity, productivity, and environmental quality.
+Whether you live in urban, suburban or rural areas, you can make a positive impact on native plants and wildlife.
+Help us boost biodiversity, productivity and environmental quality across the Piedmont.

 As high gas prices, traffic congestion, strain on the state budget and concerns about pollution prompt widespread calls for change, PEC supports a new transportation vision for Virginia.

-Farmland and forests produce the necessities of life and provide essential natural services.
-In PEC’s nine county area, nearly 200,000 acres of farmland and 200,000 acres of forests are protected through private, voluntary land conservation.
+Farmland and forests produce the essentials of life, from the food on our tables to clean water and air.
+In PEC’s nine-county area, approximately 200,000 acres of farmland and 198,000 acres of forests are protected through private, voluntary land conservation.